devsecopsguides/devsecopsguides.github.io/docs/mlsecops/modelrobustnessandadversarialattacks.md

 ## OWASP Machine Learning Security Verification Standard (MLSVS)

-1- Familiarize with MLSVS
+- [ ] Familiarize with MLSVS

 Read the MLSVS documentation available on the OWASP website.

-2- Assess Threat Model
+- [ ] Assess Threat Model

 Conduct a threat modeling exercise to identify potential security risks and threats in your machine learning system.

-3- Verify Model Training Data  Perform data validation and integrity checks on the training dataset to ensure its quality and prevent adversarial tampering.
+- [ ] Verify Model Training Data  Perform data validation and integrity checks on the training dataset to ensure its quality and prevent adversarial tampering.

-4- Verify Model Training Process Validate the security measures implemented during the model training process, such as access controls, versioning, and secure storage.
+- [ ] Verify Model Training Process Validate the security measures implemented during the model training process, such as access controls, versioning, and secure storage.

-5- Evaluate Model Robustness Test the model against various attack techniques, such as evasion attacks, poisoning attacks, and adversarial inputs, to assess its resilience.
+- [ ] Evaluate Model Robustness Test the model against various attack techniques, such as evasion attacks, poisoning attacks, and adversarial inputs, to assess its resilience.

-6- Verify Model Explanations Validate the interpretability and explainability of the model's predictions to ensure transparency and accountability.
+- [ ] Verify Model Explanations Validate the interpretability and explainability of the model's predictions to ensure transparency and accountability.

-7- Assess Model Deployment Security  Evaluate the security controls implemented during the deployment of the machine learning model, including access controls, authentication, and encryption.
+- [ ] Assess Model Deployment Security  Evaluate the security controls implemented during the deployment of the machine learning model, including access controls, authentication, and encryption.

-8- Monitor Model Performance Establish monitoring mechanisms to detect and mitigate model performance degradation, data drift, and adversarial attacks in real-time.
+- [ ] Monitor Model Performance Establish monitoring mechanisms to detect and mitigate model performance degradation, data drift, and adversarial attacks in real-time.

-9- Implement Privacy Protection  Apply privacy-preserving techniques, such as differential privacy, anonymization, or federated learning, to protect sensitive data used in the machine learning system.
+- [ ] Implement Privacy Protection  Apply privacy-preserving techniques, such as differential privacy, anonymization, or federated learning, to protect sensitive data used in the machine learning system.

-10- Regularly Update MLSVS Practices  Stay updated with the latest MLSVS guidelines and best practices to adapt to evolving machine learning security threats.
+- [ ] Regularly Update MLSVS Practices  Stay updated with the latest MLSVS guidelines and best practices to adapt to evolving machine learning security threats.

 ## Supply Chain Security for MLSecOps

-1. Install Sigstore
+* **Install Sigstore**

 ```
 # Clone the Sigstore repository